 - Good Clinical Practice Guidelines (GCP) (opens in new window)

 - Website to access TCPS2 Tutorial (opens in new window)

-In general, the THREB requires the original and four copies (five packages in total) of all documents that must be reviewed.
+In general, the THREB requires an electronic copy, the signed original and two copies (three hard copy packages in total) of all documents that must be reviewed.
 To provide sufficient time for review, completed application packages and other items for review must be received by the second Wednesday of the month prior to the THREB meeting date.
 Please email an electronic copy of the submission to email@example.com.

 Forms for continuing review